honzajavorek/honzajavorek.cz/content/2020-04-04_virtualenv-for-beginners-and-javascript-developers.md

 ## Specifying dependencies

 You are maybe wondering how you could send your project to a friend in a way that they can run it with all dependencies installed.
 Should you send them the `./venv` directory?
-Should the `./venv` directory be commited to Git?
+Should the `./venv` directory be committed to Git?

 Virtualenvs are ephemeral.
 You need one, you create one.
 Something's off?
 You can delete the directory and create a new virtualenv.
 They shouldn't be something you send anyone or share in Git.
-Actually, the best practice is to put the name of your virtualenv directory to the `.gitignore`, so it can never get picked up by Git.
+The best practice is to put the name of your virtualenv directory to the `.gitignore`, so it can never get picked up by Git.

-But if virtualenvs are to be created and deleted on a regular basis, then re-creating one for a project with 20 dependencies might get quite deadening.
+But if virtualenvs are to be created and deleted regularly, then re-creating one for a project with 20 dependencies might get quite deadening.
 That's why it's a good idea to record dependencies of your project in a file called, by convention, `requirements.txt`.
 Let's create one for our project with the following content:

 ```
 requests